What to Watch on WORLD This Earth Day 🌎

 As the demand for plant-based alternatives to meat grows, so does the demand for new methods of farming and food production.
 In the small rural town of Dawson, Minnesota, “alt-meat” is nothing new - soybean processing dates back to the 1950s.
 Now, PURIS, North America's largest manufacturer of pea protein (think “Beyond Burger”), has moved into town with a promise to revolutionize the agricultural system.
 What impact will it have on the residents of Dawson and surrounding rural communities?

-Discuss and engage with us on Facebook, Instagram, Twitter and TikTok by using the hashtags #EarthDay, #EarthMonth and #OurWORLDPBS and tagging us @worldchannel.
+Follow us on Facebook, Instagram, Twitter and TikTok and use the hashtags #EarthDay, #EarthMonth and #OurWORLDPBS.
 Subscribe to our newsletter and YouTube for more features including events and interviews.

 Enjoy our content?
 Consider donating to keep important storytelling like this going, and find more on PBS Passport.